MiEdCaLe/orgsync/README.md

 Clone the repo, then, you can copy the `orgsync.sh` file to your `usr/local/bin` folder to make it executable from anywhere.

+Make a directory called `orgsync` in `~/.config`.

-Create a .env file and populate each of the values
+Create a file called `config` in `orgsync`.

+Populate the file with the following template and replace the values surrounded in `< >` with your specific configuration values.

 > NOTE!
 > Both `WINDOWS_PATH` and `LINUX_PATH` refer to the path where you want your org repository to be cloned at.